nealguanyu/Geographically-Weighted-NA-KM/README.md

 3. `HT.R` implements the local test.

-4. `covtemp.R` implements the global test.
+4. `Test_multi.R` implements the global test.

 5. `mod_Hcov.R` implements covariance estimator.

-6. `simulated_survdata.csv` contains a total of 1,000,000 simulated observations
+6. `experiment for SV model.R` is the example code for estimation in spatially varying case.

-with three covariates, `Age`, `Sex` and `Black`.
-The average censoring rate is 50.2%.
+7. `power.R` is the example code for test statistics.